Roots to Wellness Cultivating Healing, Growth & Empowerment in Black Families & Communities

 Who We Are

-We are a Black‑led collective of health professionals, researchers and community leaders dedicated to closing the racial health gap.
-We believe wellbeing begins with belonging – every Black child, adult and family deserves safe, culturally affirming care, support and real opportunities to thrive.
+We believe wellbeing begins with belonging – that every child, adult and family deserves safe, culturally affirming support and real opportunities to thrive.

 Drawing on frontline practice, academic research and deep lived experience, we co‑produce programmes with our communities that nurture mental health, strengthen families and drive fairer, more accountable systems of care.